Nirmal district: Demographics

 At the time of the 2011 census, 65.52% of the population spoke Telugu, 13.54% Urdu, 10.88% Marathi, 6.43% Lambadi and 1.52% Gondi as their first language.

 Administration

 The district has two revenue divisions of Nirmal and Bhainsa, which are in-turn sub-divided into 19 mandals.

+The District Collector is Sri Abhilasha Abhinav, IAS.
+The Additional Collector (Local Bodies) is Shri Faizan Ahmed, IAS and the Additional Collector (Revenue) is Shri L. Kishore Kumar.

+Superintendent of Police (SP) is Dr. G. Janaki Sharmila, IPS.
+The ASP (Bhainsa town) is Shri Kantilal Patil, IPS.

 Tourism and culture

 Sri Ram Sagar Project is located at the border of the Nirmal and Nizamabad districts.
 It is the center of attraction for tourists.

 Kadem Project, Saraswati Temple Basar, Kawal Tiger Reserve Kadem, Sadarmat are all major tourist destinations in Nirmal.